-High blood pressure (HBP) doesn’t only manifest in impatient and aggressive personalities!
-Even the most calm and relaxed person may also suffer from HBP.
-Commonly, we know it as “high blood pressure” but medically, it’s called “hypertension” (HTN).
+High blood pressure (HBP) doesn’t only manifest itself in impatient and aggressive personalities!
+Even the calmest and most relaxed person may suffer from HBP.
+Commonly, we know it as “high blood pressure”, but medically, it’s called “hypertension” (HTN).

 Your blood pressure is determined by two factors:

 - The amount of blood flowing through your arteries